jusahah/NollaversioBlogi/content/nodejs/js-math-inaccuracy.md

 In the code above we are running a simulated game loop.
 Every loop run simply multiplies *c* by itself.
 As this is supposed to be game loop, it spins approximately **60 times a second**.

-What happens is that originally small and meaningless inaccuracy quickly *cumulates itself* into a devastating error.
+What happens is that originally small and meaningless inaccuracy quickly *accumulates itself* into a devastating error.
 At the end of the loop, variable *c* contains value zero.

 This is a type of bug that will certainly cause troubles within your program.
 First of all, it is pretty hard to find in testing because of its accumulating nature.

-Like most multithreading bugs, likelihood of the bug appearing increases with the duration of the program has been running.
+Like multithreading bugs, likelihood of the bug appearing increases with the duration of the program has been running.

-But again... does this bug actually occur in practice?
+But again, above still seems pretty theoretical example.
+Does this bug *really* cause troubles in practice?

 Yes.
 I had this bug happen in my Javascript game.
 I was using PaperJs library, and this bug periodically messed up scales of my PaperJS objects.
-Following pseudocode demonstrates:
+Code causing troubles was (loosely) like this:

 ```javascript